ggg4rd/LIAT-interpreter/README.md

 # LIAT-interpreter
-LIAT interpreter is a python program dedicated to facilitate the reading of LIAT result csv files
+LIAT interpreter is a python program dedicated to facilitate the reading of LIAT's PCR result csv files